zackdavis88/json-cms/README.md

 ## Test Suite

-JSON CMS comes with unit tests that validate end-to-end functionality for each endpoint.
+JSON CMS comes with unit tests that validate full endpoint functionality.

 1. In one terminal start the JSON CMS API.